Last update: 12.06.2018

 Still, live chat support and general support are both vital for a decent VPN service.
 We believe that SaferVPN has proved to be fine in this field.
 Of course, when you compare it with our top VPN picks, it’s another story.
 Some VPN providers have taken live chat support to another level for sure.

 Pricing: Not bad, but…

-Of course, the 3-year plan with its $2.50 price tag is one of the cheapest plans in the market today.
-But you still need to consider what you get for this price and if your needs can be satisfied by SaferVPN and its features, speeds, and privacy.
+The 3-year plan with its $2.51 price tag is one of the cheapest plans on the market today.
+But you still need to consider what you get for this price.
+Will all your needs be satisfied by SaferVPN and its features, speeds, and privacy?

 This service also grants you a no-hassle 30-day money-back guarantee, which seems like a great plus for our SaferVPN review team.

 You can use Credit Cards (e.g., Visa, MasterCard, American Express, and JCB), PayPal, and Bitcoin to purchase your chosen plan.
 The latter is surely a favored option for the privacy-conscious user.

 All in all, this SaferVPN review has found it a well-priced service.
 Though, you may not get as much for it as you would for a similar price.

 Conclusion of the SaferVPN review: Yeah, but no